Perth Airport new runway

 Passenger movements in and out of Perth Airport are concentrated around peak periods.

 The high level of demand during peak periods fully utilises available runway slots, which leads to a less preferable departure or arrival time.
-This can lead to higher operating costs for business travellers and fly-in fly-out workers, reducing Australia’s international competitiveness.
+This can lead to higher costs for business travellers and ﬂy-in ﬂy-out workers, reducing Australia’s international competitiveness.

-Construction of an additional runway at Perth Airport to provide capacity needed to meet increasing demand.
+The initiative proposes construction of an additional runway at Perth Airport to provide the capacity needed to meet increasing demand.

 Proponent to identify initiatives and develop options (Stage 2 of Infrastructure Australia’s Assessment Framework).
 The Australian Government has approved the Draft Major Development Plan for the new runway project.